haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 ![External Incoming Payments](./figures/adr-001-external-incoming-payments.png)

-**External Outgoing Payments.** The following diagram describes the high-level design of an external outgoing payment, e.g., a user sending 100 USDT from the 1Money Network to Ethereum.
+**External Outgoing Payments (withdrawals).** The following diagram describes the high-level design of an external outgoing payment, e.g., a user sending 100 USDT from the 1Money Network to Ethereum.
 Here is the step by step flow:

 * The user logs in on 1Money frontend with Metamask wallet (or other EVM-based wallet).